tydingsl/csci-201.github.io/src/chapter11ThePowerOfVariableNames.md

 Many PLs are associated with one or more conventional ways of forming the names of identifiers.

-For example, GML generally follows a convention called **snake case**, where multi-word variable names are created by replacing spaces with underscores, and using all lower case letters, like this: `example_of_a_snake_case_variable_name`.
+Some PLs follow a convention called **snake case**, where multi-word variable names are created by replacing spaces with underscores, and using all lower case letters, like this: `example_of_a_snake_case_variable_name`.

 Another major category of naming convention is called **camel case**, which is like this: `exampleOfACamelCaseVariableName`.
 There are other conventions, and variations, too.